PetersFritz/topiclabels/README.md

 ## Automated Topic Labeling with Language Models

 topiclabels leverages (large) language models for automatic topic labeling.
 The main function converts a list of top terms into a label for each topic.
 Hence, it is complementary to any topic modeling package that produces a list of top terms for each topic.
-While human judgement is indispensable for topic validation (i.e., inspecting top terms and most representative documents), automatic topic labeling can be a valuable tool for researchers in various scenarios.
+While human judgement is indispensable for topic validation (i.e., inspecting top terms and most representative documents), automatic topic labeling can be a valuable tool for researchers in various scenarios (see also our [Vignette](https://htmlpreview.github.io/?https://github.com/PetersFritz/topiclabels/blob/main/performance/Compare_LLM_and_human_labels.html)).

 <img src="man/figures/topiclabels.gif" alt="topiclabels animation" width="400" />